ashwath92/HybridCite/README.md

 4. Paper2vec: Programs to create Doc2vec and Paper2vec models

 The process to create the training and test files are in the CreateTrainingFiles and CreateTestFiles directories respectively.
-The online and offline evaluation programs are present under the Evaluation directory.
-The offline evaluation is present as a Flask app.
+The online and offline evaluation programs are present under the Evaluation directory along with the resulting data and graphs.
+The offline evaluation is divided into sub-folders corresponding to each of the data sets.
+These sub-folders contain the programs, generated data and Tableau workbooks corresponding to the data set.
+The online evaluation is present as a Flask app.

 The running recommender system can be set up by running the code under the HybridCite directory: this is a Flask app too.